alex-lawson/sb-wiredev/README.md

 - race-specific descriptions?
 - determine 'complete' vs 'prototype' object structure (e.g. lightsensor is a full object with its own scripts, pressureplate is built on the motiondetector prototype)
 - more complete crafting interface configuration?

+Bugs (?)
+---

+- defining a 'spaces' instead of 'spaceScan' for a wired object orientation prevents proper wire attachment. works when both properties are defined but 'spaceScan' seems to override 'spaces'

+Wish List
+---

+- method to call scripts or api functions on player by id
+- method to get id of objects connected by wire nodes
+- method to destroy projectiles by id (can this currently be done?)
+- argument passed to init() to determine whether the object is being previewed or placed